scroiset/oopss-salt/README.rst

 Requirements
 ------------

-These Salt formulas are currently designed only for Debian GNU/Linux, and tested with versions 6.0 and 7.0 (Squeeze and Wheezy).
+These Salt formulas are currently designed only for Debian 7.0 Wheezy.

-SaltStack above version 0.16 is required.
+SaltStack above version 0.17 is required.

 Quickstart
 ----------